danielmrrk/CS-50-Final-Project-Tick-Tack/README.md

 For that you need install flutter first and you have to connect your phone with usb to your laptop/PC.
-Enable in the developer settings the debugging mode, to make sure that it works.
+Enable in the developer settings of your phone the debugging mode, to make sure that it can connect to your phone.